 ACADEMIC INTEGRITY and TURNITIN USAGE

-Our revised Academic Integrity Policy, effective as of January 1, 2017, is designed to achieve four goals— increased effectiveness, increased fairness, increased flexibility, and increased efficiency.
+The Academic Integrity Policy is designed to achieve four goals— increased effectiveness, increased fairness, increased flexibility, and increased efficiency.
 Academic integrity is a core value of the University and one for which we all share responsibility.
 Please remember your role in fostering the highest ideals of academic honesty and integrity.
 The Center for Learning and Student Success (CLASS) collaborates with schools and colleges to implement our policy for academic integrity developed in consultation with the University Senate.

 New Academic Integrity Syllabus Language